VinitKumar01/2025-Daily-Code-Logs/README.md

 23-6-2025 || Created admins dashboard to upload data, images and brochure pdf to db for truckspark project website.

 24-6-2025 || Made truckspark project website to get dynamic data from database instead of dummy data.

+25-6-2025 || Made admin able to edit and delete data, improved some functionality, fixed some bugs, did better error handling on backend, connected some routes together etc. for truckspark project website.